adlnet-archive/LR-Wordpress-Plugin/README.md

 0. Add the `LR Interface Search Bar` widget to a sidebar (will appear as a search box on your live site).
 0. Configure the `LR Interface Search Bar` widget
   * `Search placeholder` is optional and is displayed whenever the search bar is empty
+  * `Search Method` is mandatory and is set to `Indexed Search` by defualt.
+Slice is also an option
   * `Results` is mandatory and will determine where the search results are displayed
 0. To-do...